-Your wedding stationery will be the first your guests see of your wedding, so it’s the perfect time to give them a taste of your wedding theme.
-Be creative and try to mirror your theme in your stationery in some way—if you were to have a Scottish-themed wedding, you could trim your invites with tartan; if your wedding was to be held on Valentine’s day, you might consider heart-shaped or rose-themed invites.
-Whatever you do, you can even use the same idea across the rest of your stationery, including your save the dates, place cards, menus, guest book, etc.
+Your wedding stationery will be the first your guests see of your wedding (via your invitations or save the date cards), so it’s the perfect time to give them a taste of your wedding theme.
+Be creative and try to mirror your theme in your stationery in some way—if you were to have a Scottish-themed wedding you could trim your invites with tartan; if your wedding was to be held on Valentine’s Day, you might consider heart-shaped or rose-themed invites.
+Whatever you do, you can even use the same idea across the rest of your stationery, including your place cards, menus, guest book, etc.

-The wedding invitations is the ideal place to give your guests all the information they might need for your wedding—a themed wedding might mean you’d like your guests to dress up in some way, shape, or form, so make sure you mention this!
+The wedding invitations are the ideal place to give your guests all the information they might need about your wedding—a themed wedding might mean you’d like your guests to dress up in some way, so make sure you mention this.

 Wedding Cake and Wedding Catering

-Carrying your wedding theme through to your cake and catering is a very good idea, for it may end up ruining the whole feel of your wedding.
-With your cake it’s a good idea to hint at your theme through icing, cake toppers, and trimmings like ribbon, etc, to avoid something that’s too complex for a cake designer or too expensive for you (for novelty cakes, you may have to look out for specialist cake designers).
-For an even more unique cake, you could forgo the cake altogether and use an alternative: a croquembouche for a French style wedding, tires of cupcakes in teacups for an Alice in Wonderland themed wedding, etc
+Carrying your wedding theme through to your cake and catering is a very good idea, for it may end up ruining the whole feel of your wedding if it doesn’t look like a cohesive whole.
+With your cake it’s a good idea to hint at your theme through icing, cake toppers, and trimmings like ribbon, etc, to avoid something that’s too complex for a cake designer or too expensive for you.
+(For novelty cakes, you may have to look out for specialist cake designers).
+For an even more unique cake, you could forgo the cake altogether and use an alternative: a croquembouche for a French style wedding, tieres of cupcakes in teacups for an Alice in Wonderland themed wedding, etc.

 Finally, remember that you don’t have to spread your theme across every single aspect of your wedding.
 Sometimes less is more, and it’s better to keep it to the areas you have most control, like table decorations and music.
 Simplicity often leaves the biggest impact.
 Whatever you choose, have fun theming your wedding!